-Bariatric chairs are guest chairs that can accommodate more than the standard 250 pound weight capacity.
+Bariatric chairs are guest chairs that can accommodate more than the standard 250-pound weight capacity.
 Weight limits vary from 300 pounds to well over 700 pounds.
-Read our full guide to bariatric seating here.

 Club chairs are guest chairs that are more padded and plush.
-This type of seating is commonly used in a lounge or other area wherein visitors will be seated for longer periods of time.
+This type of seating is commonly used in a lounge or other area where visitors will be seated for longer periods.

-Sofas are commercial grade couches that are often added to a reception area to give the space a more homelike feel.
-Sofas can typically accommodate up to three average size people.
-Sofas are similar to club chairs in that they are plush and commonly used in a lounge type setting.
+Sofas are commercial-grade couches that are often added to a reception area to give the space a more homey feel.
+Sofas can typically accommodate up to 3 average-size people.
+They are similar to club chairs in that they are plush and commonly used in a lounge-type setting.

-Loveseats are smaller versions of sofas and can typically accommodate two average size people.
+Loveseats are smaller versions of sofas and can typically accommodate 2 average-size people.

-Ottomans are plush single-user benches that are commonly used in combination with club chairs or sofas and can be used as tables or as additional seating in a lounge.
+Ottomans are plush single-user benches commonly used in combination with club chairs or sofas and can be used as tables or additional seating in a lounge.

-Tandem seating includes two or more guest chairs that are connected together by shared legs and/or arms.
+Tandem seating includes 2 or more guest chairs connected by shared legs and/or arms.
 Tandem seating may also be referred to as multi-chair sets.

-Beam seating is similar to tandem seating, but chairs are connected to one another via a single beam that runs along the seats.
+Beam seating is similar to tandem seating, but chairs are connected via a single beam that runs along the seats.

-Tablet arm chairs have a small, moveable work surface attached to one or both arms.
-Tablets are often attached to lounge style seating and are ideal for waiting areas wherein paperwork needs to be filled out or business professionals need to get work done while waiting for their meetings.
+Tablet arm chairs have a small, movable work surface attached to one or both arms.
+Tablets are often attached to lounge-style seating and are ideal for waiting areas where paperwork must be filled out or business professionals must get work done while waiting.

 Motion back chairs have a backrest that moves with the user to provide additional comfort during extended waiting periods.
 This type of chair is commonly used in healthcare facility waiting rooms.

 Armless chairs are chairs without arms.
-This type of seating takes up less space because it is able to be placed closer to other chairs in the room.
+This type of seating takes up less space because it can be placed closer to other chairs in the room.